Q1. Why do we need new biosecurity legislation?

 In 2014 the newly elected Liberal Government commenced a reform process to improve the management of biosecurity in Tasmania.
 Biosecurity Tasmania was established and a comprehensive policy review of Tasmania’s biosecurity system was initiated.
 This aimed to ensure Tasmania had practical, modern biosecurity laws capable of furthering the principles and objectives in the Tasmanian Biosecurity Strategy, while minimising red and green tape for business, and the community in general.
 A Draft Position Paper setting out policy positions for the proposed regulatory reform was released for public consultation in March 2016, and a draft Future Directions Paper outlining a new legislative framework for biosecurity was released in November that same year.

-In line with the main recommendation of that review, the Government decided to replace seven of Tasmania’s biosecurity related Acts with a single piece of framework legislation – and the development of the Biosecurity Bill begun towards the end of 2016.
+In line with the main recommendation of that review, the Government decided to replace seven of Tasmania’s biosecurity related Acts with a single piece of framework legislation – and the development of the Biosecurity Bill commenced towards the end of 2016.

 Q5.
 Who has been involved in the development of the draft Bill?

 Consultation on the Bill has been extensive.
-An early draft of the Bill was released for public comment in 2017 and a number of intensive workshops on the draft Bill were undertaken during 2017 with industry and community groups like the Tasmanian Farmers and Graziers Association, Tasmanian Seafood Industry Council, Fruit Growers Tasmania, Wine Tasmania, Tourism Tasmania, Nursery and Garden Industry TAS, Tasmanian Conservation Trust – to name just a few.
+An early draft of the Bill was released for public comment in 2017 and a number of intensive workshops on the draft Bill were undertaken during 2017 with industry and community groups like the Tasmanian Farmers and Graziers Association, Tasmanian Seafood Industry Council, Fruit Growers Tasmania, Wine Tasmania, Tourism Tasmania, Nursery and Garden Industry TAS and the Tasmanian Conservation Trust – to name just a few.

 Further consultation with stakeholders occurred in 2018 following the election.
 Biosecurity Tasmania was also able to draw on the experience of the Queensland Fruit Fly Response, and the Legislative Council report on blueberry rust in Tasmania.